maehr/awesome-digital-history/CONTRIBUTING.md

 ### Proposing a change via a pull request

 1. [Fork](https://github.com/maehr/awesome-digital-history/fork) the repository.
+2. Update `data/entries.json` and any related documentation.
+3. Run `pnpm run prebuild` to sort the data and regenerate `README.md`.
+4. Run `pnpm run format`, `pnpm run lint`, and `pnpm run awesome-lint`.
-2. Make your changes and commit them to your repor.
+5. Make your changes and commit them to your fork.
-3. [Submit a pull request](https://github.com/maehr/awesome-digital-history/compare) to the `main` branch of the original repository.
+6. [Submit a pull request](https://github.com/maehr/awesome-digital-history/compare) to the `main` branch of the original repository.

 ## Code of Conduct